 It has been ages I had not had this dish.
 It’s one of my grandma favourite dish.
 Back home in Malaysia, we always have this dish served with fried eggs and rice.
 It can be found easily in Malaysia market and can be bought fresh too.

 I managed to get this in the Asian grocery in prepack.
 Got some pork minced to go with it.
 Now I needed to know from my mother how to cook and what ingredients to add in.
 After thinking hard of my memory of how grandma cook and a bit of idea from my mom the method.

 I almost changed my mind as it needed to be soaked and rinsed one whole day and rinsed again and drained before I cook it.
 Anyway, didn’t want to waste the vegetable and it’s worth the try.
 I have come out with a delicious meal served with rice and fried egg a separate dish.
-Let’s cook another of my Asian culinary is put into practise with mom’s and grandma help.
+Let’s cook another of my Asian culinary is put into practice with mom’s and grandma help.

 500 g minced pork

 1 packet salted preserved vegetables (Kiam Chye)

 4 Tbs oil

 2 Tbs light soy sauce